Overview

 6. Manually Install the Add-in Using the Manifest File

-If centralized deployment is failing, manually installing the add-in ensures users can access it.
+If the centralized deployment is failing, manually installing the add-in ensures users can access it.

 Download the Manifest File: